shwestrick/sml-splittable-random/README.md

 unbounded streams of pseudo-random values.

 The SplitMix algorithm is
 the basis of Java's `java.util.SplittableRandom` class.
-This library has been checked against `java.util.SplittableRandom`.
-On the same seed, it produces exactly the same values.
+The `sml-splittable-random` library has been checked against `java.util.SplittableRandom`: on the same seed, the two implementations produce exactly the same values.
 See [`compare-java/`](./compare-java).
 (Last checked 11-29-2025,
 Java version `24.0.1`.)